raymondallen/todo/README.md

 - Learn to lift state up to be able to access it from children widgets.
 - Learn about design patterns and why they are useful.
 - Understand how the Provider package works and use it to manage app state.

+## Customisations

+- Styling changes
+- Used slide action to reveal delete task option instead of long press
+- Added button to clear all tasks
+- Confirmation dialog added to clear all option

 >This is a companion project to The App Brewery's Complete Flutter Development Bootcamp, check out the full course at [www.appbrewery.co](https://www.appbrewery.co/)